 b.
 The department(s) will determine what other appropriate Lewis-Clark department(s) or employee(s) need to be involved to fully investigate violations.

 c.
-Administration will be notified when appropriate.
+Administration will be notified.

 d.
 Investigations will be performed timely, discreetly and confidentially.
 Records will be examined and additional inquiries through employee interviews will be made as necessary.